kevprice83/3scale-debug/README.md

 # 3scale debug container

-This container contains a few debugging tools that can be needed when debugging 3scale issues.
+This container contains a few debugging tools that may be needed when debugging 3scale issues.
 Based on alpine.

 - Build: `build-base git go bash bash-completion vim jq`
 - Databases: `mysql-client postgresql-client redis`